Oil Condition Monitoring (OCM)

 How we can fulfil your Oil and Lubricant Analysis Quality Assurance needs

-Our OCM programme measures engine oils, lubricating oils, and other fluids for the detection of lubricant engine wear, lubricant quality degradation, and other problems.
+Our OCM or UOA programmes measure engine oils, lubricating oils, and other fluids for the detection of mechanical wear, lubricant quality degradation, and other associated issues.

-Operating on a global basis in 22 locations around the world, our oil condition monitoring laboratories offer accredited oil and lube testing results, presented in easy-to-read and understandable reports.
-We provide customised and extensive analysis suites and packages, including tests such as spectrometry, viscosity, dilution, water detection, acid number, base number, particle counting, and microscopic analysis to name a few.
+Operating on a global basis in 24 locations around the world, our oil condition monitoring or used oil analysis laboratories offer accredited oil and lube testing results, presented in easy-to-read and understandable reports.
+We provide customised and extensive analysis test suites and packages, including tests such as elemental analysis, viscosity, dilution, water detection, acid number, base number, particle counting, and particle analysis to name a few.

-Our testing capabilities cover a vast range of oils and lubricants, spanning a range of industries and sectors including; diesel engine lubricants, gas turbine generators, gearbox oils, jet engine OCM testing, grease testing, transformer oil testing, petrol, metalworking fluids, greases and gasoline engine fluids.
+Our testing capabilities cover a vast range of oils and lubricants, spanning a range of industries and sectors including; diesel engine lubricants, gas turbine generators, gearbox oils, gas engine oil, jet engine oil testing, hydraulic fluid, brake fluid, grease testing, transformer oil testing, petrol, metalworking fluids, greases and gasoline engine fluids.

 Online access to results 24/7

-Our customised solution includes reports sent directly to your nominated contacts and access to our online portal.
-Our Portal (Interlink) enables our customers to easily review data including:
+Our customised solution includes reports sent directly to your nominated contacts and/or access to our online portal.
+Our portal (Interlink) enables our customers to easily review data including:

 Global OCM programmes carried out by our team of experts

-Our Oil Condition Monitoring service will assess your lubricating oil for problems and report these issues quickly and efficiently.
+Our Oil Condition Monitoring or Used Oil Analysis programme will assess your fluid for problems and report these issues quickly and efficiently.
 Tests are performed in state-of-the-art Intertek laboratories by fully qualified chemists.
 The OCM analysis results are reviewed by our experienced analytical data specialists to indicate oil and machinery health.

-Intertek’s oil analysis expertise provides our clients with a multitude of benefits, with world-class OCM testing facilities and global service coverage our independent and impartial specialists can truly satisfy your quality assurance needs with the precision, pace and passion you desire.
+Intertek’s oil analysis expertise provides our clients with a multitude of benefits, with world-class testing facilities and global service coverage.
+Our independent and impartial Total Quality Assurance specialists can truly satisfy your requirements with the precision, pace and passion you desire.

-Wear debris is generated within any rotating system, by analyzing the debris it provides clients with a picture on the condition of their systems and where the debris may have originated from within systems, allowing informed decisions to be made on servicing and potential concerns to be addressed.
+Wear debris is generated within any rotating system.
+By analyzing the debris OCM provides clients with a picture on the condition of their systems and where the debris may have originated from within systems, allowing informed decisions to be made on servicing and potential concerns to be addressed.

-Intertek Caleb Brett’s Fuels and Lubricants Centre in Farnborough, UK have utilized cutting edge Scanning Electron microscopy in an innovative way to provide condition monitoring services to clients with unprecedented accuracy.
+Intertek Caleb Brett have utilised cutting edge Scanning Electron microscopy in an innovative way to provide condition monitoring services to clients with unprecedented accuracy.